Chapter Introduction

 Is the assurance and evidence of Christ in you.

-The 'assurance of our hearts' is God's work to keep us centered in Him and out of the ditches.
-It's the focus of our life on our inheritance and eternal promises.
+The assurance of our hearts is God’s work to keep us centered in Him and out of the ditches.
+It’s the focus of our life on our inheritance and eternal promises.

-God gives our hearts an assurance but sometimes we pile condemnation on our self.
-And sometimes the enemy piles condemnation on us.
+God gives our hearts assurance, but sometimes we pile condemnation on ourselves.
+And sometimes, the enemy piles condemnation on us.
 This condemnation confuses us and clouds that assurance we need.
 John said, rest assured, God sees the heart.
 He sees through all that junk.
-He knows the difference of loving in deed and truth verses word and tongue.
+He knows the difference between loving in deed and truth versus word and tongue.
 God knows His own and is not fooled by condemnation of the heart.
-God doesn't bring condemnation on a believer.
-If our heart condemns us, we can know God is greater than our heart.
-The agape' love banishes any condemnation we may feel.
-This condemnation is a baseless feeling; while the love and assurance have a basis in God.
-This is then the first benefit of this love to the believer.
-We have assurance of Salvation.
-See also James 2:15, 16 and John 15:13.

 The second benefit of this love in our life is answered prayer.
 This isn't because we have earned it or deserve it but because we are abiding in Him.

 John may have the words of Jesus on his mind here.
-In John 15:7 John recorded the words of Jesus:
+In John 15:7, John recorded the words of Jesus:

 If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.